See the latest Coronavirus Information including testing sites, visitation restrictions, appointments and scheduling, and more.

 A facility of the Hospital of the University of Pennsylvania

 Dr. Meyer’s research uses genetic and molecular risk factors for acute respiratory distress syndrome (ARDS) and organ dysfunction during sepsis to better understand the pathophysiology of these conditions and to seek novel treatments.
 The goal of her work is to develop personalized therapy for sepsis and ARDS.
-Her research program includes:1) A large observational cohort of critically ill subjects with sepsis phenotyped for infection subtype, comborbidities, survival, ARDS, acute kidney injury (AKI), and cognitive impairment2) Discovery and validation of genetic and molecular risk factors for sepsis-associated organ dysfunction3) Clinical trials for ARDS and sepsis [Active: VICTAS (Vitamin C, Thiamine, and Steroids for Sepsis); BIO-11006 for ARDS]
+Her research program includes:1) A large observational cohort of critically ill subjects with sepsis including COVID-19 pneumonia phenotyped for infection subtype, comborbidities, survival, ARDS, acute kidney injury (AKI), and cognitive impairment2) Discovery and validation of genetic and molecular risk factors for sepsis-associated organ dysfunction3) Clinical trials for ARDS and sepsis [Active: iSPY COVID; COVID-19 Convalescent Plasma; Cyclosporine A for COVID-19]

 Meyer Nuala J, Reilly John P, Anderson Brian J, Palakshappa Jessica A, Jones Tiffanie K, Dunn Thomas G, Shashaty Michael G S, Feng Rui, Christie Jason D, Opal Steven M: Mortality Benefit of Recombinant Human Interleukin-1 Receptor Antagonist for Sepsis Varies by Initial Interleukin-1 Receptor Antagonist Plasma Concentration.
 Critical care medicine 46 (1): 21-28,2018.